-A passphrase on a private key is an extra layer of protection, so even if your private key is discovered, it will not be usable without the passphrase.
+A passphrase on a private key is an extra layer of protection, so even if your private key is discovered, it can't be used without the passphrase.
 The downside to using a passphrase is that it makes automation harder because human intervention is needed to log on to an instance, or copy files to an instance.
-For this exercise, we're not using a passphrase.

 Your private key is now in the correct format for use with PuTTY.
 You can now connect to your instance using PuTTY's SSH client.

 Starting a PuTTY Session

 Use the following procedure to connect to your Linux instance using PuTTY.

 .ppk file that you created for your private key.

 If you receive an error while attempting to connect to your instance, see

 Troubleshooting Connecting to Your Instance.

 (Optional) You can verify the RSA key fingerprint on your instance by using one of the following commands on your local system (not on the instance).
 This is useful if you've launched your instance from a public AMI from a third party.
 Locate the

 SSH HOST KEY FINGERPRINTSsection, and note the RSA fingerprint (for example, 1f:51:ae:28:bf:89:e9:d8:1f:25:5d:37:2d:7d:b8:ca:9f:f5:f1:6f) and compare it to the fingerprint of the instance.